Why Carry Your Baby In a Sling?

 From the start to the end, carrying is love.
 It’s about family, bonding, togetherness, but not just the act of being together - it’s a deeply profound, as-one togetherness.
 It’s a secure attachment, borne of the sharing of experiences and emotions found in the every day.

 Even on the hardest days, when the parenting journey seems to have taken a disastrously wrong turn (you know, those days), carrying is love.
 You’re picking up your baby, responding to their needs, bringing them to your body and exchanging warmth and touch.
 In that one act there’s a message of respect and understanding.
 It also means you can drink that cup of tea whilst it’s still hot - bonus!

-Carrying isn’t done by any particular type of person.
-Carrying is human.
-Perhaps in carrying, we’re not just building deep connections with our children, but with our own humanity too.
+Babywearing isn’t done by any particular type of person; it's human.
+Perhaps in babywearing, we’re not just building deep connections with our children, but with our own humanity too.